Yuvaranithulasingam/Ex-No-4-Creating-Procedures-using-PL-SQL/README.md

-# Ex-No-4-Creating-Procedures-using-PL-SQL
+# Ex-4-Creating-Procedures-using-PL-SQL

+## Date:

+## AIM:
-## AIM: To create a procedure using PL/SQL.
+To create a procedure using PL/SQL.

 ## STEPS:

 1)Create employee table with following attributes (empid NUMBER, empname VARCHAR(10), dept VARCHAR(10),salary NUMBER);
 2)Create a procedure named as insert_employee data.
 3)Inside the procdure block, write the query for inserting the values into the employee table.
 4)End the procedure.
 5)Call the insert_employee data procedure to insert the values into the employee table.
 6)Display the employee table

 ## PROGRAM:
 ### Create Table:
 ```